 Another big difference in working with these twistable colored pencils is that we have to abandon the “underhand position” we learned with traditional colored pencils (click here for description of underhand position in Basic Colored Pencil Techniques) There simply is no way to place the twistable pencil on the paper to achieve a broad, flat stroke.
 Wait – What??!
 No way to create texture, then?

 No worries!
-You can just adjust your thinking and rely totally on stroke technique and placement to achieve a similar
+You can just adjust your thinking and rely totally on stroke technique and placement to achieve a similartextured look.
+It may take a little longer but texture is achievable with these pencils.

 Here is a quick tree study I did using twistables and adjusting my stroking to create texture.
 I used very small, random, quick back and forth strokes and pressure variation on the fly to create the look.
 Notice I did not cover every part of the paper either.
 Easy, peasy!